Cooper315315/music_copyright/README.md

 ### Windows

-1. Open a command prompt (search for "cmd" in the Start menu).
+1. Open a command prompt by searching "cmd" in the Start menu.
-2. Navigate to the directory where you saved the `music_copyright-v15.py` script using the `cd` command.
+2. Navigate to the directory where the `music_copyright.py` script is stored by using the `cd` command.
-3. Run the following command to install the required Python packages:
+3. Run the command below to install the required Python packages:

     ```
     pip install cryptography bcrypt